Revisiting the Jeff Beck Group’s Final Album

 Watch the Jeff Beck Group Perform 'Definitely Maybe'

 Beck wrote a few new compositions for Jeff Beck Group, including the emphatic opener "Ice Cream Cakes" and elegiac closer "Definitely Maybe," which the group would perform on television to promote the new LP.
 Beck and Cropper collaborated on only one track, "Sugar Cane," and Cropper didn't perform on the record.
 "When Jeff Beck is playing," Cropper later said, "there is no room for another guitarist."

-Jeff Beck Group was finished in January and released in early May 1972 in the U.S. (it was held over until June in the U.K.).
-Soon referred to as the Orange Album because of the picture of the fruit at the top of the cover, the LP was welcomed by fans (it reached No. 16), but mostly panned by critics.
+Jeff Beck Group was finished in January and released on May 1, 1972 in the U.S., though held over until June in the U.K. Soon referred to as the Orange Album because of the picture of the fruit at the top of the cover, the LP was welcomed by fans (it reached No. 16), but mostly panned by critics.
 They found the material uninspired, Tench's vocals lacking and the production boring – though most still praised Beck's guitar work.

 Perhaps Beck agreed with that assessment.
 On July 24, not even three months after the album's U.S. release, the guitarist disbanded the group.
 Beck's manager released a statement that read, "The fusion of musical styles of the various members has been successful, within the terms of individual musicians, but they didn't feel it had led to the creation of a new musical style with the strength they had originally sought."
 Talk about a high bar to clear.

-All members of the second Jeff Beck Group would go on to have some success in the music industry, but the band would never reform again.
+Members of the second Jeff Beck Group went on to have some success in the music industry, but the band never reformed again.